General Regulations for First Degrees

 1. if, being candidates registered on the University's Access Higher Education programme, they have not completed the programme to a standard deemed to be satisfactory by the Senatus Academicus; or

-2. if, being candidates in programme year 1, they have not obtained 120 credit points within four half-sessions of full-time study or the equivalent from their entry to programme year 1 of the degree for which they are currently registered.
+2. if, being candidates in programme year 1, they have not obtained 120 credit points within four terms of full-time study or the equivalent from their entry to programme year 1 of the degree for which they are currently registered.

-3. if, being candidates in programme year 2, they have not obtained by award or recognition or been exempted from, 240 credit points including at least 60 credit points at level 2 or above, within four years of full-time study or the equivalent from their first entry to programme year 2 of the degree for which they are currently registered.
+3. if, being candidates in programme year 2, they have not obtained by award or recognition or been exempted from, 240 credit points including at least 60 credit points at level 2 or above, within four terms of full-time study or the equivalent from their first entry to programme year 2 of the degree for which they are currently registered.

-4. if, being candidates in programme year 3, they have not completed the requirements necessary for graduation with a non-Honours degree or admission to an Honours programme within four half-sessions of full-time study or the equivalent from their first entry to programme year 3 of the degree for which they are currently registered.
+4. if, being candidates in programme year 3, they have not completed the requirements necessary for graduation with a non-Honours degree or admission to an Honours programme within four terms of full-time study or the equivalent from their first entry to programme year 3 of the degree for which they are currently registered.

 17.2 For the purposes of this regulation, candidates who are awarded sufficient recognitions and/or exemptions under the provisions of Regulation 14 to proceed directly into the second, third, or fourth programme year of a degree, shall be deemed to have been registered for the degree for the number of programme years for which recognition has been accorded or from which they are exempted.
 With this exception, no account shall be taken of any academic year in which a candidate is not registered for and in attendance on courses at the University.